Premier Pain Institute Scottsdale Offers Platelet Rich Plasma (PRP) Specialization with Cellular Therapy

 One of the biggest recent revolutions in the health world, by using Platelet Rich Plasma (PRP) to create natural healing responses at the site of tissue damage and injury.

 By injecting PRP, the body uses its own healing mechanisms to help itself recover and nurse itself back to full health.
 Athletes have used PRP to get parts of their bodies, like their knees, healed from injury faster than ever before.
 As one of the best pain management locations in the Scottsdale and Phoenix areas, Premier Pain Institute uses top-of-the-line PRP techniques to help reduce pain and bring about faster more complete healing.
-These are the cutting edge minimally invasive procedures that were once only available to the wealthy and elite.
-At Premier Pain Institute your Scottsdale Cellular Therapy Specialist these procedures are now more affordable than ever before.
+These are the cutting-edge minimally invasive procedures that were once only available to the wealthy and elite.
+At Premier Pain Institute through your Scottsdale Cellular Therapy Specialist these procedures are now more affordable than ever before.

 PRP, or platelet rich plasma, works like a superhero for the body.
 Platelets and plasma can be found in your body, and both have important jobs to keep you running at peak efficiency.
-Plasma refers to the liquid portion of blood, and platelets play a vital role in helping your body heal and prevent clotting.
+Plasma refers to the liquid portion of blood, and platelets play a vital role in helping your body heal through clotting.

 Platelets also contain special bio-active proteins known as growth factors, which are directly involved in the process of healing in the body.
 PRP uses a sample of the patient’s own blood, and then processes it to concentrate the platelets to an amazing five times their normal levels or more.
 Using a centrifuge, the blood is able to build up the platelets, and can efficiently manage it to make it richer and healthier for the body.

-The concentrated PRP is then reinjected into the patient at the site of injury to produce the natural healing mechanism.
+The concentrated PRP is then re-injected into the patient at the site of injury to produce the natural healing mechanism.
 Due to PRP using the patient’s own blood, the risk of allergic reactions is eliminated.
-Premier Pain Institute Scottsdale has used PRP on many different patients, and the results have proved exceptional, with patients healing at an astounding rate by using Cellular Therapy Treatments.
+Premier Pain Institute in Scottsdale has used PRP on many different patients, and the results have proved exceptional, with patients healing at an astounding rate by using Cellular Therapy Treatments.